 Remaining AmEx Priority Pass Non-Lounge Options

-A small number of non-lounge airport experiences (mostly Minute Suites) will remain available subject to complimentary benefit provided by American Express.
+As a result of these changes, a small number of non-lounge airport experiences (mostly Minute Suites) will remain available subject to complimentary benefit provided by American Express.
 These locations are shown below:

 |Lounge Name||Airport Code||Airport||Terminal||Country|